INL/galahad-corpus-data/readme.md

 Data in `training-data/` is tsv only and ready to be used by [galahad-train-battery](https://github.com/INL/galahad-train-battery).
 The files should not have column headers, so they can be merged by simply appending them.
 The files are split in train, dev and test sets.
 In `*.splits.json`, the sources of the splits are described.
 Files with significant textual overlap are considered duplicates and are grouped in the same split.
+These are listed in `*.splits.json`.

 # Datasets.json

-`datasets.json` contains information about all public corpora and datasets that can be found in Galahad.
-Example usage:
+`datasets.json` contains information about all datasets that can be found in this repository.
+Example:

 ```json
 [